shaunlebron/how-we-made-a-game/textures.md

 There are benefits to packing multiple textures into a single texture.
 Sometimes it helps with asset management to logically group related textures by combining them, especially frames of an animation.
-It may also help with texture memory if you can pack a lot of small textures you want to pack together.
+It may also help with texture memory if you can pack a lot of small textures together.

 But perhaps most important is the fact that texture binding is expensive.
 To draw a texture, you must first bind it.
 So if you are drawing multiple